fulseyash-21/App1e--A-movie-database-app/README.md

 📂 Project Structure
 The project is organized into logical groups to maintain a clean and scalable codebase:

-Controllers: Contains all the UIViewController subclasses, separated into Core (for the main tab bar) and General (for reusable or secondary screens).
+- Controllers: Contains all the UIViewController subclasses, separated into Core (for the main tab bar) and General (for reusable or secondary screens).

-Views: Includes all custom UIView and UITableViewCell/UICollectionViewCell subclasses.
+- Views: Includes all custom UIView and UITableViewCell/UICollectionViewCell subclasses.

-Models: Holds the data structures that model the API responses (e.g., Movie, TVShow).
+- Models: Holds the data structures that model the API responses (e.g., Movie, TVShow).

-ViewModels: Contains the ViewModels used to format model data for display in the views.
+- ViewModels: Contains the ViewModels used to format model data for display in the views.

-Services: Includes the NetworkManager responsible for all API interactions.
+- Services: Includes the NetworkManager responsible for all API interactions.

-Presenters: Manages the presentation logic for complex views like the movie preview drawer.
+- Presenters: Manages the presentation logic for complex views like the movie preview drawer.

-Extensions: Contains helpful extensions on Swift and UIKit classes.
+- Extensions: Contains helpful extensions on Swift and UIKit classes.

-This project was developed by Your Name.
+This project was developed by Yash Fulse.